Teach the Teachers

 Catch-up on all the sessions below!

 How to Use Documentary in the Classroom

 Promoting Media Literacy in the Documentary Age

 Teach the Teachers is open to any middle or high school instructor within the Durham Public School system.

 Since 2011, the Full Frame Documentary Film Festival has run the enormously successful free documentary literacy program Teach the Teachers, which allows six Durham educators to attend the festival free of charge.
 These education professionals watch and discuss films, learn to use documentary to facilitate a deeper understanding of curriculum, and apply the principles set forth in John Golden’s book Reading in the Reel World: Teaching Documentaries and Other Nonfiction Texts (National Council of Teachers of English, 2006).

 Each teacher receives educational credit for completed work, and the cost of their substitutes is provided by Full Frame to place as little financial burden on the schools as possible.

-For questions, please contact Suzanne Spignesi at firstname.lastname@example.org or 919.433.9804.
+For questions, please contact email@example.com or 919.433.4100.

-Support the Teach the Teachers program and educators in Durham with a tax-deductible donation today:
+Support the Teach the Teachers program and educators in Durham with a tax-deductible donation today:Support Teach the Teachers